-A. The County Manager, County Attorney, Deputy County Manager, Assistant County Manager and all Directors of the respective County departments shall have authority to sign documents for their respective areas of responsibilities.

-B. Deputy Directors shall have authority to sign documents for their respective Departments.

-C. The designated Circuit Court Judge shall be recognized as having the authority to sign documents that pertain to the Judicial - Circuit Court activities in accordance with the Board of County Commissioners' Procedures.

-D. The designated County Court Judge shall be recognized as having the authority to sign documents that pertain to the Judicial - County Court activities in accordance with the Board of County Commissioners' Procedures.

-E. The County Manager shall have authority to sign documents not specifically restricted by law to another official.
-In the absence of the County Manager, the Deputy County Manager shall have the authority to sign documents.
-In the absence of both the County Manager and Deputy County Manager, the Assistant County Manager shall have the authority to sign documents.
-This shall include the authority to sign pleadings and interrogatories during the course of litigation for which defense or prosecution of same has been authorized by the Board of County Commissioners.

-F. In the event the County Manager, Deputy County Manager, Assistant County Manager or Directors wish to designate an authorized signatory for a period of absence or category of documents, such authorization shall be approved by the County Manager and notice of such action shall be given to the Board of County Commissioners.

-G. In the event the County Attorney wishes to designate an authorized signatory for a period of absence or category of documents, such authorization shall be approved by the County Attorney and notice of such action shall be given to the Board of County Commissioners.

-H. AUTHORITY.
-Approved by BCC March 14, 1995 Resolution 2007-R-42 adopted March 13, 2007
+- A. The County Manager, County Attorney, Deputy County Manager, Assistant County Manager and all Directors of the respective County departments are hereby delegated the authority to sign documents for their respective areas of responsibilities. - B. Deputy Directors are hereby delegated the authority to sign documents for their respective Departments. - C. The designated Circuit Court Judge will be recognized as having the authority to sign documents that pertain to the Judicial Circuit Court activities in accordance with the Board of County Commissioners' Procedures. - D. The designated County Court Judge will be recognized as having the authority to sign documents that pertain to the Judicial County Court activities in accordance with the Board of County Commissioners' Procedures. - E. The County Manager is hereby delegated the authority to sign documents not specifically restricted by law to another official.
+In the absence of the County Manager, the Deputy County Manager is hereby delegated the authority to sign documents.
+In the absence of both the County Manager and Deputy County Manager, the Assistant County Manager is hereby delegated the authority to sign documents.
+This authority includes the authority to sign pleadings and interrogatories during the course of litigation for which defense or prosecution of the litigation has been authorized by the Board of County Commissioners. - F. In the event the County Manager, Deputy County Manager, Assistant County Manager or Directors wish to designate an authorized signatory for a period of absence or category of documents, such authorization shall be approved by the County Manager and notice of such action shall be given to the Board of County Commissioners. - G. In the event the County Attorney wishes to designate an authorized signatory for a period of absence or category of documents, such authorization must be approved by the County Attorney and notice of such action must be given to the Board of County Commissioners. - H. The Environmental Services Department Director is authorized to execute renewals to Residential Franchise Contracts and Commercial Franchise Contracts and the associated franchise certificate.
+Before executing any such renewal, the Environmental Services Department Director shall ensure the respective contractor has complied with the respective franchise agreement, the associated franchise certificate, and Chapter 235 of the Seminole County Code. - I. AUTHORITY.
+Approved by BCC March 14, 1995 Resolution 2007-R-42 adopted March 13, 2007 Resolution 2024-R-131 adopted December 10, 2024

-3.20 CODE ENFORCEMENT LIEN REQUESTS FOR WAIVERS/REDUCTIONS
+3.20 CODE ENFORCEMENT LIEN REQUESTS FOR WAIVERS/REDUCTIONS AND PROCEDURE TO SATISFY LIENS PAID IN FULL

 A. PURPOSE.
-To establish policy/procedure for the Board of County Commissioners in reducing or waiving Code Enforcement Liens.
+To establish policy/procedure for the Board of County Commissioners in reducing, waiving or satisfying Code Enforcement Liens.